Installing BMC Digital Workplace

 - Making configuration changes to integrated applications — You can change the settings that BMC_Digital_Workplace uses to connect to BMC Service Request Management, BMC Remedy IT Service Management, and BMC Remedy Action Request System (BMC Remedy AR System, dedicated to the BMC_Digital_Workplace application).

-- Modifying ports for BMC Digital Workplace — This topic provides instructions to change the BMC_Digital_Workplace server port post installation.
+- Modifying ports for BMC Digital Workplace — This topic provides instructions to change the BMC_Digital_Workplace server port after installation.
 You might need to change the ports if you did not specify an open port during installation, or if these ports are in use.

 - Transferring data between environments — The Data Transfer tool, available with a BMC_Digital_Workplace installation is a set of multiple scripts that work in conjunction to export and import BMC_Digital_Workplace data between different BMC_Digital_Workplace environments.